mijail-naal/service_authorization/README.md

 - *Run `docker-compose.yml`*

-- *Execute commads to create db, roles and superuser*
+- *Execute commads to create db, roles and a superuser*

 <br>